Mont Ste. Marie

 Mont Ste.
 Marie is a privately owned ski resort 1 hour north of Ottawa in Lac-Sainte-Marie, Quebec, Canada.
-Between 1997 and 2002, Mont Ste.
-Marie was owned by Intrawest, a real estate development corporation, known for such places as Mont-Tremblant, Quebec, and Whistler Blackcomb, B.C.
+It was pioneered as a ski area by John Clifford (1923-2002) and 50 investors, mostly Anglophone, in the 1960s.
+Much later, from 1997 and 2002, Mont Ste.
+Marie was owned by Intrawest, a real estate development corporation, known for such places as Tremblant, Quebec, and Whistler Blackcomb, B.C., and little was done to improve Mont-Ste.-Marie.